Cultural impact of Michael Jackson: Music

 As the lead singer and youngest member of the Jackson 5 from the late 1960s, Michael Jackson was the group's focal point for the media.
 They became one of the most popular family acts in pop music, with many hit records, a self-titled cartoon series and, from 1976, a self-titled variety show.
-He and his brothers were widely viewed as role models for contemporary society; the press celebrated them as a family founded on core religious beliefs and a strong work ethic, and in 1972 the Jackson 5 received a commendation from U.S. Congress in recognition of the brothers' contribution to American youth culture.
+He and his brothers were widely viewed as role models for contemporary society; the press celebrated them as a family founded on core religious beliefs and a strong work ethic, and in 1972, the Jackson 5 received a commendation from the U.S. Congress in recognition of the brothers' contribution to American youth culture.
 Amid this recognition, according to the editors of Rolling Stones Encyclopedia of Rock & Roll, Jackson captivated the nation on a level not seen in a child star since Shirley Temple in the 1930s.

-(Note: Music academic Jacqueline Edmondson states that "The [Jackson] family haveleft an indelible mark on American popular music and culture through their music, acting, and influence on fashion and pop culture.")
+(Note: Music academic Jacqueline Edmondson states that "The [Jackson] family have left an indelible mark on American popular music and culture through their music, acting, and influence on fashion and pop culture.")

 In the description of author and pop culture critic Joseph Vogel, Jackson's album Thriller (1982) changed the direction of popular music.
 Jay Cocks, writing for Time magazine in 1984, said the album was "a thorough restoration of confidence, a rejuvenation [and] its effect on listeners, especially younger ones, was nearer to a revelation".
-It reintroduced black music to mainstream American radio; until then the so-called "restrictive special-format programming", a genre-driven radio content philosophy which segregated music by race introduced in the mid-1970s, limited airplay of black music.
+It reintroduced black music to mainstream American radio; until then, the so-called "restrictive special-format programming", a genre-driven radio content philosophy which segregated music by race, introduced in the mid-1970s, limited the airplay of black music.
 Jackson, whose success was compared to that of Elvis Presley and the Beatles, appeared on the cover of Time.
 The album established Jackson as the world's top entertainment star and, in Stanley's recollection, "you'd expect to see a copy in the corner of any room, in any town, in any country in the world."
 Its unprecedented commercial success also provided the model for record companies recovering from the economic downturn of the late 1970s, whereby they focused on promoting a blockbuster album at the expense of releases by their lesser-known acts.
 Amid his description of the cultural phenomenon that Jackson represented in 1984, Cocks deemed him "A one-man rescue team for the music business ...
 A singer who cuts across all boundaries of taste and style, and color too."
 In 2008, the Library of Congress added Thriller to the National Recording Registry for its "stratospheric national and international success".

 Jackson's music has been extensively covered by other artists of various styles, including Mariah Carey, Miles Davis, Willie Nelson and Alien Ant Farm.
 Artists who often mention Jackson in their music include Kanye West, Lil Wayne, LL Cool J, Rick Ross and Drake.
-According to Edmondson, writing in 2013, Jackson "redefined the term pop star" and his cultural legacy is reflected "in the very landscape of the modern, genre-crossing, multimedia pop music scene".
+According to Jacqueline Edmondson, writing in 2013, Jackson "redefined the term pop star" and his cultural legacy is reflected "in the very landscape of the modern, genre-crossing, multimedia pop music scene".